Tristram Baumber

-Tristram Baumber (born 1978 in Canberra, Australia) is an Australian writer known for creating television shows such as The PM's Daughter, Timothy and The Cleanists, as well as writing for a number of other Australian television programs.
+Tristram Baumber is an Australian writer known for creating television shows such as The PM's Daughter, Timothy, and The Cleanists, as well as writing for a number of other Australian television programs.

+Early life and education

+Tristram Baumber studied English and creative writing at the University of Wollongong.

+Career

+Baumber created the TV political comedy drama series The PM's Daughter, the telemovie Timothy and the sitcom The Cleanists.

 Baumber's short comedy plays have been performed in various countries as part of the Short + Sweet festival.

-Early life and education

-Baumber studied English and creative writing at the University of Wollongong.